catdawg/FES2010/README.md

 ###### DESCRIPTION

-A 2D football game made in XNA for a Game Development course in the Masters Integrated of Informatics and Computing Engineering degree from the University of Porto.
+A 2D football game made in XNA for a Game Development course in the Integrated Master of Informatics and Computing Engineering degree from the University of Porto.
 The development team was composed of:

 João Xavier (jcxavier in github)